Catchment Based Solutions for Reducing Trash Screen Blockages, Kirklees Council

 Trash Screens and Culverts

 For instance, water has been a driving force behind historic industrial processes – culverts, mill gates, weirs and manmade watercourses are commonplace in traditional mill towns across Yorkshire and Lancashire.
-However, historic trash screens and culverts are not up to date with current best practice.
+However, historic trash screens and culverts are not up to date with current best practices.

 Debris screens have been retrospectively added to many of these features to prevent blockages as the time in between maintenance has increased.

-In many of these locations, the nature of the channel and culvert alongside limited financial resources, means redesigning culverts and trash screen is not a practical solution and regular clearance of trash screens is costly.An alternative approach is required that attempts to reduce the load reaching the trash screen.
+In many of these locations, the nature of the channel and culvert alongside limited financial resources, means redesigning culverts and trash screens is not a practical solution and regular clearance of trash screens is costly.
+An alternative approach is required that attempts to reduce the load reaching the trash screen.

 An alternative approach is required that attempts to reduce the load reaching the trash screen.